mikewacker/age-verification/docs/ARCHITECTURE.md

 - Would you write tests for production code?
 Yes.
 Will you write similar tests for this code?
 Yes.
 - Web services are mostly written as if they are production services.
-- Web services have a modular design; components such as stores are abstracted away as interfaces.
+- Web services have a modular design; components such as stores are abstracted away as interfaces (e.g., DAOs).
 - Modules only need to provide "demo" implementations of these interfaces.
 (But, even "demo" modules still have tests.)
 - Since a proof-of-concept is not deployed to production, ops features are excluded: health checks, metrics, logging, etc.